Company Voluntary Arrangement - Frequently Asked Questions/worries

 A: NO!
 The amount the company pays back should always be based upon affordability not some arbitrary number.
 We always work out a 5 year programme with supporting and highly detailed forecasts.
 Then the result is a better structured longer lasting CVA.

-The Revenue and VAT people will be happier to support that plan than a half baked scheme that takes the total unsecured and tax debt and divides it by 24 months to get a simple 100% repayment.
+The HMRC people will be happier to support that plan than a half baked scheme that takes the total unsecured and tax debt and divides it by 24 months to get a simple 100% repayment.
 This method is doomed to failure!

-Q: If we propose a CVA what will the Inland Revenue do?
+Q: If we propose a CVA what will HMRC do?

-A: The IR has a duty to consider the deal and the normal process is for the turnaround practitioner to call the IR and say a CVA is being prepared.
+A: HMRC has a duty to consider the deal and the normal process is for the turnaround practitioner to call HMRC and say a CVA is being prepared.
 The collector or debt recovery unit will then pass the file to the central voluntary arrangement department in Worthing.
 They will consider the document very carefully and vote accordingly.
 They will not (usually) collect any tax and NIC between notification and the creditors meeting.

 Q: Should I tell my best customers?